jhmarlow/digital-services-churn-prediction/README.md

 - PySpark IBM  2.3.4
 - PySpark AWS 2.4.5
 - Jupyter Notebooks
-- Python packages see requirements.txt
+- For Python packages see requirements.txt

 ### Project Structure
 The project contains 3 directories:
-1. **deployment**: contains notebooks used for deployment (local, IBM, AWS)
+1. **deployments**: contains notebooks used for deployment (local, IBM, AWS)
 2. **development**: code used to develop deployment notebooks
-3. **data_visualisation**: code used to create data visualisations
+3. **visualisations**: code used to create data visualisations

 ## Tools:
 IBM Watson - used to host development of code
 AWS EMR - used to deploy code
-Apache Spark - used for Big DataAnalytics
+Apache Spark - used for big data analytics

 ## Introduction
 The digital music service industry is a highly competitive sector, with the likes of Spotify, Apple Music, Pandora, TIDAL and more, all competing in a market where it's difficult to get an edge.
 To make the digital subscription model work it is vital to retain a strong customer base.
 However, due to the nature of a digital music subscription model, customers changing services is inevitable, and this is where customer churn comes in.
 In this project an optimised machine learning algorithm was developed to predict user churn.